Halium/docs/supplementary/how-to-document.rst

 Check for existing Halium work
 ------------------------------

-1. Check the :doc:`device-overview` page to see if your device has already been inserted
+1. Check the :doc:`devices/index` page to see if your device has already been inserted
     1. If it is **inside the list** BUT has no image for download available based upon Halium, see if the entry has all points covered or if info is missing.
 Also check the device specific sub page and the hardware parts' sub pages if there is some info that has not been inserted yet.
 Even if all those exist,  the info has been gathered, perhaps something has changed since then?
     2. If it is **NOT in the list**, continue to the next section